Tenneri · Interactive Learning Demo

 Question 3 of 5

-During your accuracy review of an AI-drafted email, you notice it included a project deadline of "the 20th", but you never mentioned a deadline in your prompt.
+During your accuracy review, you notice the AI included "the deadline of the 20th", but you never mentioned a deadline in your prompt.
 What should you do?

 Question 4 of 5

-Which of the following phrases is a typical AI tell that suggests a draft has not been properly reviewed and edited?
+Which phrase is a typical AI tell that suggests a draft has not been properly reviewed?

 Question 5 of 5

 Your manager asks you to write your own performance self-assessment.
 You use AI to generate the full document and submit it without editing.
-This is an example of:
+This is: